ibm-cloud-docs/power-iaas/set-full-linux.md

 3. For SLES:

     a.
-In the command-line interface (terminal), SSH to your SLES PVM instance by using the PVM’s external IP address.
+In the CLI, SSH to your SLES PVM instance by using the PVM’s external IP address.

       -	`ssh root@<external IP address>`  Example: ssh root@1.2.3.4